dirtgirlcity/moonscript/docs/reference.md

 This results in repeating the name of the object multiple times in code, adding unnecessary noise.
 A common solution to this is to pass a table in as an argument which contains a collection of keys and values to overwrite.
-The downside to this is that the constructor of this object must support this form.
+The downside to this is that the constructor of the object must support this form.

-The `with` block helps to alleviate this.
-Within a `with` block we can use a special statements that begin with either `.` or <code>\\</code> which represent those operations applied to the object we are using `with` on.
+The `with` block presents another solution.
+Within a `with` block we can use special statements that begin with either `.` or <code>\\</code>.
+This syntax represents those operations applied to the object we are using `with` on.

 For example, we work with a newly created object: